Revealing Light-Driven Dynamics at Nanostructured Solid-Liquid Interfaces with In-Situ SHG: Introduction

 \section{Introduction}

-In the face of an escalating energy crisis, the prospect of energy conversion and storage from renewable natural resources, such as water and sunlight, without reliance on external mechanized inputs is incredibly appealing.
-Hydrovoltaic, photo-electrochemical systems, and light-enhanced blue energy technologies represent a key opportunity in energy conversion, providing a pathway for sustainable energy solutions.
+In the face of an escalating energy crisis, the prospect of converting and storing energy from renewable natural resources, such as water and sunlight, without reliance on external mechanized inputs is highly appealing.
+Hydrovoltaic, photoelectrochemical systems, and light-enhanced blue energy technologies represent a key opportunity in energy conversion, offering a pathway to sustainable energy solutions.
 At the core of these systems lies the formation of a charged interface when liquid closely interacts with a solid surface, resulting in the development of an electrical double layer (EDL) \cite{li_electrokinetics_2004, memming_semiconductor_2015, understanding_EDL_2022}.
 This EDL consists of a Stern layer firmly anchored to the solid surface, accompanied by a diffusion layer enriched with counter-ions.
-These create substantial interfacial electrical fields that govern the selectivity of essential photochemical processes, such as CO$_2$ reduction \cite{noauthor_how_nodate}, surface charges in hydrovoltaic\cite{wang_hydrovoltaic_2022}, and blue energy devices \cite{graf_light-enhanced_2019} for enhancing ionic conductance, and the double-layer capacity of electrochemical supercapacitors \cite{burt_review_2014}.
-Under low electrolyte concentration in contact with a planar solid electrode, the ion dynamics can be well described by the Debye, Gouy-Chapman-Stern models \cite{debye_zur_1923, stern_zur_1924, helmholtz_studien_1879}.
-However, for practical relevance, the deployments of hydrovoltaic and blue energy devices operating at high ion concentrations are particularly advantageous due to the vast availability of saline water.
+These create substantial interfacial electrical fields that govern the selectivity of essential photochemical processes, such as CO$_2$ reduction \cite{noauthor_how_nodate}, surface charges in hydrovoltaic \cite{wang_hydrovoltaic_2022}, and blue energy devices \cite{graf_light-enhanced_2019} for enhancing ionic conductance, and the double-layer capacity of electrochemical supercapacitors \cite{burt_review_2014}.
+Under low electrolyte concentration at planar solid–liquid interfaces, the equilibrium (spatial) distribution of ions is well captured by classical continuum models, including Debye–Hückel and Gouy–Chapman–Stern theories \cite{debye_zur_1923, stern_zur_1924, helmholtz_studien_1879}.
+However, for practical relevance, the deployment of hydrovoltaic and blue energy devices operating at high ionic concentrations is particularly advantageous given the vast availability of saline water.
 Additionally, most practical electrochemical reactions typically involve high concentrations and surface charges induced by external electrical potential.
-Furthermore, due to the advancements of micro-nanotechnology, all the aforementioned systems have shown enhanced performance by using nanostructured electrodes, and therefore, planar electrodes are seldom used.
-Importantly, these systems predominantly utilize metal and semiconducting materials; thus, interfacial electrical fields are highly dependent on the electronic properties of the solid electrode \cite{nagy_surface_1993-1, zbazant_unified_2023}, and can be substantially modulated under light stimuli through the photocharging and thermal effects of light \cite{graf_light-enhanced_2019, li_kinetic_2021, anwar_unified_2025}, resulting in high tunability of charged species near the aqueous interface.
+Furthermore, owing to advances in micro- and nanotechnology, all the aforementioned systems have demonstrated enhanced performance with nanostructured electrodes, and therefore, planar electrodes are seldom used.
+Importantly, these systems predominantly utilize metal and semiconducting materials; thus, interfacial electrical fields are highly dependent on the electronic properties of the solid electrode \cite{nagy_surface_1993-1, zwaschka_imaging_2020, zbazant_unified_2023}, and can be substantially modulated under light stimuli through the photocharging and thermal effects of light \cite{graf_light-enhanced_2019, li_kinetic_2021, anwar_enhancing_2026}, resulting in high tunability of charged species near the aqueous interface.
 Yet, a thorough understanding of these nanostructured interfaces and their light-driven dynamics is still lacking.